sumitmoga/basic-node-restful-api-setup/README.md

-# basic-node-restful-api-setup
-Basic node api setup with JWT authentication and All CRUD operation with mongodDB Atlas
+# Basic Node Setup With MongoDB Atlas and JWT authentication

+#For run:
+run npm install

+#after installing all packages run
+npm start

+#what it's include:

+1: Login/Register with JWT Token
+2: Routes Auth Check
+3: Image uploads
+4: All CRUD opertations for Products/Orders